 Competitive Procurement (State Law) - discussed in section II and III.
 State law requires competitive procurement at \$50,000.
-Therefore, this is more stringent than the \$250,000 threshold of federal regulations.
-A competitive procurement is required at \$50,000 regardless of funding source.
+Therefore, this regulation is more stringent than the \$250,000 threshold of federal regulations.
+A competitive procurement is required at \$50,000 for any procurement category regardless of funding source.